-Saunas and steam rooms in Toronto offer a taste of our multicultural influences.
-Bathers can travel the world while staying within the city's limits: to Turkey for a traditional Turkish bath, Russia for a banya, and to Korea for a relaxing jjimjilbang.
-Besides our specialty sauna offerings (if those aren't your thing), the 416 has plenty of top-notch spas to choose from for an afternoon spent soaking in tranquility.
+Saunas and steam rooms in Toronto offer a taste of our city's multicultural influences.
+Bathers can travel the world without ever getting on a plane: to Turkey for a traditional bath, to Russia for a banya, and to Korea for a relaxing jjimjilbang.

-Here are my picks for the top saunas in Toronto.
+Here are my picks for the top saunas and steam rooms in Toronto.

-The facilities at Vladimirskie Bani in Vaughan centre around a shallow pool surrounded by park benches, vines, and other greenery.
-There, bathers can refresh from their time in the banya or prepare for a long sit in the wood and stone sauna (also equipped with enough space to lay down while you sweat out all your stress).
+The facilities at this public sauna club in Vaughan are built around a shallow pool surrounded by park benches, vines, and other greenery.
+There, bathers can refresh from their time in the banya or prepare for a long sit in the spacious wood and stone sauna.
+Tranquility for days.

-In between bouts of cold-plunging, resting, and showering in Body Blitz's über-relaxing water circuit, bathers are invited to spend some time in the spa's infrared sauna for a tranquil escape from the outside world.
+In between bouts of cold-plunging and showering in Body Blitz's restorative water circuit, bathers are invited to spend some time in the spa's infrared sauna for an escape from the outside world.